 When it comes to printer cartridges, we published some shocking statistics back in 2013 that show that from 65 million cartridges that are used solely in the UK each year, just 9.75 million are recycled, today the statistics will be much worse.

-And overall in the UK we purchase around 3.7 million tonnes of plastic each year, of which just 842,000 tonnes are recycled (22.7%).
-In the world oceans, there is approximately 150 million tonnes floating around, so why don’t we do more??
+And overall in the UK, we purchase around 3.7 million tonnes of plastic each year, of which just 842,000 tonnes are recycled (22.7%).
+In the world’s oceans, there are approximately 150 million tonnes floating around, so why don’t we do more??

 Amazing things created using recycled plastics